Anshu8830/hello-world/README.md

-this is a basic c++ program to print "Hello World"
+this is a basic c program to print "Hello World"